Salvation in the sanctuary

 The tabernacle

 The sanctuary, otherwise known as the tabernacle, was a place of refuge.
 The tabernacle in the old covenant allowed a refuge from sin, as opposed to immediate death upon the transgressor.
 The courtyard of the tabernacle consisted of an altar (Exodus 27:1), where clean animal sacrifices occurred, and a bronze laver that held water for washing (Exodus 30:18).
 Inside the tabernacle, there is the altar of incense (Exodus 30:1), the bread of the presence (Exodus 25:30), and a menorah (Exodus 25:31-32).
 Inside the most holy place of the tabernacle was the Ark of the Covenant, which housed the everlasting Ten Commandments written by God on two stone tablets (Deuteronomy 4:13; Exodus 31:18).
 The Ark of the Covenant was the ultimate dwelling place of God inside the tabernacle.
-Outside the Ark of the Covenant was the Mosaic law book (Deuteronomy 31:24-26), which included the ceremonial laws pointing to Christ (Colossians 2:14).
+Outside the Ark of the Covenant was the Mosaic law book (Deuteronomy 31:24-26), which included the ceremonial law forshadowing Christ (Colossians 2:14).

 Justification